kennykos/kennykos.github.io/_books/2023-01-06-calculus-boyer.md

 ---

-Recommended to me by Dr. Zoi Rapti, this book will officially end my streak of XX female authored books.
+Recommended to me by Dr. Zoi Rapti, this book will officially end my streak of ?? female authored books.